jmgandarias/industrial_informatics/docs/real-time_embedded_systems/freeRTOS/README.md

 <img src="images/exercise_08.png" width="50%"/>

 Download the solution [here](exercises_solution/08_multicore.zip)

-### Exercise 9: Simple multicore app reading with two buttons and two LEDs
+### Exercise 9: Simple multicore app with two buttons and two LEDs

 Use one core to handle the red button and red LED, and the other core to handle the green button and green LED.
 One the button is pressed, the LED changes its state.